joluigi/joluigi/README.md

 - :computer: Currently I'm working in Data analysis for Digital Advertising such as Facebook Ads, Google Ads and Programmatic buying.

 - :heart: I'm passionate about machine learning and IA.
-Currently, learning more in depth about this exciting topic
+Currently, learning more in depth about this exciting topic.

 Please, explore my projects and if you have any doubts let me know.
 I believe knowledge sharing is what makes us bigger.